Bob is an award-winning journalist and a familiar face for Central Florida viewers.

 Many Central Floridians know Bob from his work with so many local charities.
-He's emceed nearly every major event in town including the Headdress Ball, the Red Chair event and the Don Quioxte awards.
-He serves on the board of the Canine Companions for Independence and the Steinway Society of Central Florida.
+He has emceed nearly every major event in town, including the Headdress Ball, Arts Alive in Seminole County and the UCP Gala.
+He has also served on the board for the Steinway Society of Central Florida, which makes instruments available for aspiring musicians.

 Bob married his beautiful wife Karen back in 1995.
-The Frier's have two wonderful children.
-10-year-old Lucie has helped raise money for Kids Beating Cancer by modeling in the American Girl Fashion show and 8-year-old Alden loves to play baseball, Nintendo and is a genius at Lego!
-With their dog Biscuit the Friers are thrilled to be able to continue making Central Florida home.
+They have two wonderful children.
+Bob’s daughter, Lucie, is attending the University of Central Florida and his son, Alden, will join the class of 2020 and head to college that fall.
+With their dog Tucker, the Friers are thrilled to be able to continue making Central Florida home.